ShahanaFarooqui/LAds/README.md

 5) Open the UI in any browser on port 3030 (http://localhost:3030).

 ## Prerequisites
-These instructions are based on assumption that you already are running/installed:
+These instructions are based on assumption that you already are running:
-  1) bitcoind,
+  1) bitcoind
-  2) clightning,
+  2) clightning
   3) Nodejs >= v14 & npm >= v7

 ## Screenshots